 Airlines offer frequent flier miles.
 Other types of companies offer discounts to repeat customers or bulk buyers.
 Why don’t you?

 As artists, we often believe that we sell something so unique that we don’t NEED to offer perks.
-And it’s true that with expensive original artwork, a “bulk” pricing discount doesn’t make sense.
+And it’s true that a “bulk” pricing discount doesn’t make sense with expensive original artwork.
 But what about framing costs?
 Or shipping and handling?

 And if you have local buyers, maybe the VIP treatment is more about inviting them to your studio to see your latest work before anyone else.
 Be creative—there are always ways to offer a better experience to the people who support you the most.